chaitanya-m5/CC-Experiment-01-Hypervisor-Analysis/README.md

 * Easy virtual machine creation
 * Desktop-based VM management
 * Support for multiple guest operating systems
-* Convenient development and testing environment
+* A convenient environment for development and testing

 ---